NikodemGazda/Project-Portfolio/README.md

 # List of Projects:
 ## **[The UkeMaster 3000:](https://github.com/NikodemGazda/Projects/tree/main/The%20UkeMaster%203000)**
 Ukulele robot that plays back any sounds recorded into it on a ukulele.
 Senior Design project for the Spring of 2023, won first place out of ~30 other projects.
+This design required extensive hardware programming using VHDL to create a complex system with custom SPI and Solenoid/Servo control modules as well as intricate, fine-tuned timing requirements.

 <img src="https://github.com/NikodemGazda/Projects/assets/26459327/91d85d06-5b33-4f11-8b8b-8562115df68e" width="356" height="200">